dxw/contracts/agreements/technical_terms.md

         two weeks), and any Surrounding Activities you require.

     Acceptance Criteria
-    :   Acceptance Criteria are a collection of statements about the functionality of a service which must be true in order for the User Story to be Done.
+    :   Acceptance Criteria are a collection of statements about the functionality of a User Story which must be true in order for the User Story to be Done.

     Backlog
     :   The Backlog is a prioritised list of User Stories.